awsdocs/amazon-s3-developer-guide/doc_source/storage-class-intro.md

 ### Retrieving archived objects<a name="sc-glacier-restore"></a>

 You can set the storage class of an object to S3 Glacier or S3 Glacier Deep Archive in the same ways that you do for the other storage classes as described in the section [Setting the storage class of an object](#sc-howtoset)\.
 However, the S3 Glacier and S3 Glacier Deep Archive objects are not available for real\-time access\.
-You must first restore the S3 Glacier and S3 Glacier Deep Archive objects before you can access them\. \(S3 Standard, RRS, S3 Standard\-IA, S3 One Zone\-IA, and S3 Intelligent\-Tiering objects are available for anytime access\.\) For more information about retrieving archived objects, see [Restoring Archived Objects](restoring-objects.md)\.
+You must first restore the S3 Glacier and S3 Glacier Deep Archive objects before you can access them\. \(S3 Standard, RRS, S3 Standard\-IA, S3 One Zone\-IA, and S3 Intelligent\-Tiering objects are available for anytime access\.\) For more information about retrieving archived objects, see [Restoring archived objects](restoring-objects.md)\.

 **Important**
 When you choose the S3 Glacier or S3 Glacier Deep Archive storage class, your objects remain in Amazon S3\.
 You cannot access them directly through the separate Amazon S3 Glacier service\.